Families of self-inverse functions and dilogarithm identities: Generalized gemini functions

+holds for complex $a$ and $x \not\in \{ 0, 1 \}$ such that $x + a \neq 0$ and such that the arguments of the dilogarithmic expressions given above are such that the associated power series converge absolutely. \end{theorem}

-The derivation of our five-term identity is based on the area sections shown in Fig. 4.
-Let the scale factor $b=1$ in this derivation.
-The apex areas $A_{a}$ are equal when the rectangle area section $A_{r}$ is subtracted by the first integral as follows,
+\textit{Proof.} We make use of the regions of the plane highlighted in in Figure \ref{Figure4}, with $b = 1$.
+The apex areas of the form $A_{a}$ are equal when $A_{r}$ is subtracted from the first integral, so that